martin-ockajak/cantrip/README.md

 * Method names are distinct from current or planned standard library collection method names
 * All methods consider collection instances to be immutable although some consume them
 * Transformation methods return a new collection instance instead of an iterator
-* Everything is available via a single import

 ## Examples